ccsosa/Gap-analysis-curriculum-of-an-online-lesson-for-gap-analysis/README.md

 ### Topic 1.3.
 How to curate GIS data from germplasm data or a biodiversity data
 This topic presents a set of useful databases for the curation of plant taxonomics, environment, and coordinates cleaning required for a replicable and high-quality study.

-- Curation of taxonomic data
+- Curation of taxonomic data:

 Taxonomy is the most basic level of curation to be provided for a spatial analysis.
 Species names are not static; they evolve and change according to new molecular and morphological data.
 Fortunately, there are online taxonomical resources to determine whether your target species is a synonym, an accepted name, or invalid. (e.g. *Pennisetum glaucum* is now *Cenchrus americanus*).

   Web resources: